Do you know why you’re going to declutter this year?

 Your third step is to capture your hopes and dreams of things you’d do … if only you had more time and money to pursue them.
 What would you do if you had more resources?
 It’s amazing how clutter can hold us hostage!
 How can we imagine something different if we never change?
 But change is hard to execute if we stay in place, surrounded by what no longer serves us well.
 Wish you could attend a culinary school?
 Want to travel cross country in an RV?
 These dreams and more could be possible if you didn’t have to spend time and money maintaining more than you need.
 Identifying what matters most is critical to pursuing your dreams!

 Take time to plan your 2021 decluttering journey!

 Feeling inspired to clear out the old to make way for the new?
 Fantastic!
 Take control of your direction.
 Craft a mini-Manifesto for why clearing space makes sense for you in 2021.
 This is for your eyes only so be honest.
 And be prepared for real results to unfold in this New Year!

 Ready to kick clutter to the curb?
 Where do you struggle with clutter: Your wardrobe?
 Your paperwork?
 Your photos?
 A little bit everywhere?
-Be willing to answer this question and then dig in to clear space for your next chapter!
-For 5 more ideas on getting started, check out this post!
-Or listen to small but powerful uncluttering tips over here!
+Tell me where you’re going to head first….and thanks for stopping by!